 - Q1: What should I read for each day? - A1: For each listed lecture, read the listed chapters in the right column for that day. - Paul Krugman won the Nobel Prize in economics, is a professor at the City University of New York, and writes a lot for the New York Times.
 He wrote the book with his economist wife, Robin Wells.
 You can get the book pretty reasonably on Amazon.
 We will be using the new 5th edition of their Macroeconomics.
 (Be careful not to buy the similar looking Microeconomics or Economics.)
-The text will also be on reserve in the library. - DON'T BUY: Todd Buchholz wrote a fun book, New Ideas from Dead Economist, and does an outstanding job of making it clear that economics is an evolving discipline (as are all subjects) and one where our understanding will be even better in the future.
-It will also be on library reserve. - DON'T BUY: Partha Dasgupta presents a more philosophical and international perspective on what we hope to learn by studying economics.
+The text will also be on reserve in the library and is available through Books for Cats. - DON'T BUY: Todd Buchholz wrote a fun book, New Ideas from Dead Economist, and does an outstanding job showing how our understanding of economics has evolved, and will continue to evolve. - DON'T BUY: Partha Dasgupta presents a more philosophical and international perspective on what we hope to learn by studying economics.
 The library has a e-version available through course reserves.
 This book is fairly high level and a challenging intellectual read, but hey, you chose to come to Northwestern. - I will post notes, lecture slides, readings, and a bunch of old exams on the class webpage.
 People who study these old exams will probably do very well on the exams I give, and people who don't study them will likely do very poorly.
 Got it? - Q2: What's the deal with the TA sections? - A2: The sections will run for 50 minutes, and will include a quiz plus the TAs will explain some class material and work out some problems that will appear on the exams. - Q3: What are the learning objectives for this class? - A3: This course should give you frameworks and develop economic reasoning for you to understand what markets do well and poorly, and understand short and long run macroeconomic phenomena. - Q4: What are the basic work expectations for the class? - A4: I hope that you will do about two hours of study for every hour of lecture, and that you will read the material assigned for the lecture before class (and yes, you'll have to catch up on the first lecture assigned reading too).
 You may collaborate with your classmates on the homework. - Q5: What is your electronic communication policy? - A5: (1) I expect you to have your preferred e-mail address entered into Canvas so that I can send messages to the class, and I expect you to check that e-mail on a daily basis.
 (2) Use the Canvas module Piazza discussion forum to post questions that would be of general use to your classmates.
 (Yes: "What does GDP stand for?"
 No: "I got 11 points on the midterm; does that mean I'm going to flunk the class?")
 Piazza is a nice discussion forum where you can post anonymously if you prefer.
 The story of its creation is cool.
 When you post on Piazza about specific homework on exam questions, it's very helpful if you cut-and-paste the actual question into what you write in Piazza.
 (3) Silence your cell phone for the duration of the class and put it away where you won't be tempted to look at it.
 However, if you're feeling really on top of the material, you can signal me that you want me to ask you a question by messing with your phone during lecture.